 Problems like dementia, deafness, or blindness can all make it harder for nursing home residents to properly file reports or identify perpetrators.

 Even if a resident is not impaired, they may fear that the abuser will find out if they file a report and inflict even more harm.

 This is why it’s crucial for loved ones to regularly monitor the well-being of a resident and report nursing home abuse if necessary.
-Branches of the APS, a long-term care ombudsman, and even the police can help families address possible cases of nursing home abuse head on.
+Local APS branches, a long-term care ombudsman, and even the police can help families address possible cases of nursing home abuse head-on.

 Families can also work with nursing home abuse lawyers to pursue financial compensation and justice for the harm done to their loved one.

 Nursing Home Abuse Is a Growing Danger

 The population of adults aged 65 and older is expected to increase over the next several decades.
 This suggests that the issues of elder and nursing home abuse are likely to become even more prominent.